-The enemy of our soul constantly attacks us, just like the Philistines attacked the Israelites.
+The enemy of our soul, the devil and every demonic spirit, constantly attack us, just like the Philistines attacked the Israelites.
 David had the answer, he took the head of the enemy:

 And as David returned from the slaughter of the Philistine, Abner took him, and brought him before Saul with the head of the Philistine in his hand (1 Samuel 17:57).

 David knew though that he was just the vessel that God was using to take the head of the enemy:

 Thy servant slew both the lion and the bear: and this uncircumcised Philistine shall be as one of them, seeing he hath defied the armies of the living God.
 David said moreover, The Lord that delivered me out of the paw of the lion, and out of the paw of the bear, he will deliver me out of the hand of this Philistine.
 And Saul said unto David, Go, and the Lord be with thee ( 1 Samuel 17:36-37).